btnguyenPersonal/edit/tasks.md

 ## TODO
-- in grep render test files in a different color, put them under source files

 - improve queries abstraction
     - change all the query stuff to use inputName
     - make selection a part of the queries individually